 Magnesium // Magnesium is an ‘anti-stress nutrient’ and one *MOST* females (pregnant or not) are deficient in.
-Magnesium is one of the top minerals I suggest for anything hormone related and works hand in hand with calcium…hello bone formation.
+Magnesium is one of the top minerals I suggest for anything hormone related and works hand in hand with calcium…hello formation of baby’s bones.
 Your needs increase during pregnancy and blood sugar issues (common in pregnancy as well as me having Type 1 diabetes) deplete your magnesium stores even more.
 Magnesium can help with digestion and constipation, anxiety, as well as muscle cramping and a sore back…all super common in pregnancy.

 Magnesium is best absorbed topically but I personally load up on both topical and internal solutions during pregnancy!

 - Klaire Magnesium Glycinate (a calming form of magnesium that also helps with anxiety)

 - Ancient Minerals Magnesium Lotion (on my arms every night)

 - Trace Minerals Magnesium Gummies (great if very nauseous)

 Probiotics // Let’s just say digestion can get super wonky during pregnancy due to hormones and potentially a change in diet due to food aversions.
 But equally important, you as the mama greatly contribute to your sweet little one’s microbiome as it develops before birth and continues to develop the first year.
 Some studies also show that probiotic supplementation can reduce risk of infection or preterm delivery.